fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-RestructuringComponents.md

 category: Tutorials
 ---

-Infusion's configuration-oriented components make it easier to restructure code, especially as component configuration becomes unwieldy.
+Infusion's configuration-oriented components make it easier to restructure code, especially as a single component configuration becomes unwieldy and long.
+It's a common and expected pattern in Infusion to refactor components as a design evolves.

 In the example below, we extract the two "say hello" components into separate component definitions from the main component, then include them as subcomponents of the main component.
-We've also added a listener to the main component to announce (once) when it is finished creation.
+We've also added a listener to the main component to announce (once) when its creation is complete.

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/egBObY?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>